 Double IPAs are the strongest and most bitter of the IPA family.
 They are also the most hopped, and have a high alcohol content.

-IPAs are known for their strong hop flavor, which can be citrusy, floral, or even earthy.
+IPAs are known for their strong hop flavor (particularly compared to lagers), which can be citrusy, floral, or even earthy.
 You may also taste some maltiness, as well as a hint of sweetness.
 When it comes to the aroma, you can expect to smell the hops, as well as some citrus and floral notes.

 The history of IPA beers and how they’ve become one of the most popular craft beer styles in the United States today